 Is Turkey or Portugal cheaper for a golf holiday?

 Both offer outstanding value at the luxury end, and the right choice is rarely about price alone.
-Turkey’s Belek resorts start from around £549 per person and Portugal’s Algarve from around £205 per person, but as tailor-made trips the final cost reflects your hotel, courses, number of rounds and season.
-We will price both honestly so you can compare like for like before deciding.
+Turkey’s Belek resorts start from around

 Are golf trips to Turkey and Portugal financially protected?

 Yes.
 Golf Planet Holidays has been crafting golf trips since 1981, and every booking is ATOL protected where flights are included, with your money held securely in trust through PTS until you travel.
-It means you can plan a tailor-made trip to either destination with complete peace of mind.
+It means you can plan a hand-built trip to either destination with complete peace of mind.

 Can a group of mixed golfing ability enjoy both destinations?